cncoder/aws-field-guide-book/README.md

 └── docs/                   # Documentation and guides
 ```

-## 🎯 Field-Tested Solutions
+## 🎯 Production-Validated Solutions

-This guide contains real-world AWS solutions that have been implemented and validated in production environments:
+This guide contains AWS solutions that have been implemented and validated in production environments:

-- **Production-Ready Architectures**: Battle-tested designs from actual customer implementations
+- **Production-Ready Architectures**: Proven designs from actual customer implementations
 - **Cost Optimization Strategies**: Practical approaches to reduce your AWS spending
 - **Security-First Designs**: Security patterns that meet enterprise requirements
 - **High-Performance Architectures**: Designs that scale with your business growth